 While the Patriot and THAAD are mobile land-based systems, Aegis BMD is used primarily by warships.
 It is an upgrade to the base Aegis Combat System, which equips all American Arleigh Burke-class destroyers and Ticonderoga-class cruisers.
-As of 2017, 34 American cruisers and destroyers use Aegis BMD, while the Japanese Maritime Self-Defense Force (JMSDF) has six Aegis BMD destroyers.
+As of early 2017, 34 American cruisers and destroyers use Aegis BMD, while the Japanese Maritime Self-Defense Force (JMSDF) has six Aegis BMD destroyers.
 In addition to the steady stream of older ships being upgraded to the Aegis BMD standard, a large number of newly-built Aegis BMD destroyers will be entering the fleet in the coming years.

-Current iterations of the system use an AN/SPY-1 radar and Mk 41 vertical launching systems equipped with missile interceptors.
+The system is centered around the AN/SPY-1 radar and the Mk 41 Vertical Launching System (VLS), which houses the missile interceptors.
 Power generation, refrigeration, communications links, and computing power are all organic to the ship.
 There is also a program called “Aegis Ashore,” which transplants Aegis BMD equipment to a static land installation.

-Three missile interceptors are used with Aegis BMD: the Standard Missile-3 (SM-3), Standard Missile-2 (SM-2), and Standard Missile-6 (SM-6).
+Three missile interceptors are used with Aegis BMD: the RIM-161 Standard Missile-3 (SM-3), the RIM-156 Standard Missile-2 (SM-2), and the RIM-174 Standard Missile-6 (SM-6).
 The Standard Missile-3, an exo-atmospheric interceptor designed to intercept medium and intermediate range ballistic missiles, is the largest and most expensive of the bunch.
 The SM-3’s range and altitude ceiling are far superior to THAAD, but the SM-3 is not capable of performing endo-atmospheric intercepts because it uses an exo-atmospheric separating kill vehicle.

 Relative to THAAD and Patriot, Aegis BMD warships have the advantage of being able to inconspicuously loiter offshore without the need for a large patch of land from which to operate.
 Given the politically charged nature of land-based American missile defense deployments in foreign countries, this capability is highly valuable.
 The SM-3 also has a much longer range than THAAD’s interceptors, hence the decision to use Aegis Ashore instead of THAAD for European missile defense.
 However, Aegis Ashore sites are not mobile, so their construction is a more substantial commitment than a THAAD deployment.